rebecca-pete/js-tetris/README.md

 # Tetris
-A recreation of the classic game *Tetris*, built with JavaScript.
+A re-creation of the classic game *+Tetris**, built with JavaScript.

 ### How to play
-Use `q` and `w` to rotate your pieces.
-Use your left, right, and down arrows for navigation.
+Use `q` and `w` to rotate the pieces.
+Use the left, right, and down arrows for navigation.

 Author: [Meth Meth Method](https://meth.js.org)